lukoshkin/highlight-whitespace/README.md

   end
 }
 ```

 </details></li>
 </ul>

 `tws` - main pattern for trailing whitespace
-`clear_on_winleave` - clear highlighting when switching to another window
+`clear_on_bufleave` - clear highlighting in the old buffer before switching to
+another

 </details>

 <details>